aws/amazon-neptune-jdbc-driver/README.md

 ## Connection Requirements

 To connect to Amazon Neptune using the JDBC driver, the Neptune instance must be available through an SSH tunnel, load balancer, or the JDBC driver must be deployed in an EC2 instance.
+The SSH tunnel can be setup internally in the driver or externally.

 ## Specifications